-43. Beginning immediately, Defendants shall ensure that all liquid manure applications to its fields are measured by flow meters, and that all application fields are equipped with at least two moisture sensor stations.
-The application and irrigation monitoring will be conducted in accordance with EPA-approved "Irrigation Water Monitoring Quality Assurance Plan", dated November 20, 2013.
-Each sensor station shall include a data logger with sensors at 1', 2', and 3' of depth, as well as a rain gauge.
+44. Beginning immediately, Cow Palace shall ensure that all liquid manure applications to its fields are measured by flow meters, and that all application fields are equipped with at least two moisture sensor stations.
+The application and irrigation monitoring will be conducted in accordance with EPA-approved Cow

+Palace "Irrigation Water Monitoring Quality Assurance Plan", dated November 20, 1 2 2013.
+Each sensor station shall include a data logger with sensors at 1', 2', and 3' of 3 depth, as well as a rain gauge.
 The data shall be transmitted via cell modem to a web-based software application that presents the data in tabular and graphical form.
-The water measurements shall be considered against projected evapotranspiration and anticipated crop needs, and irrigation recommendations will be made accordingly for each field, each week, for the entire irrigation season.
-The sensor system shall be outfitted with an alarm function that will immediately notify Defendants' representatives if the moisture level in the third foot sensor reaches field capacity.
-If the third foot in any field reaches field capacity then irrigation shall be promptly discontinued.
+4 5 The water measurements shall be considered against projected evapotranspiration and anticipated crop needs, and irrigation recommendations will be made 6 7 accordingly for each field, each week, for the entire irrigation season.
+The sensor 8 system shall be outfitted with an alarm function that will immediately notify Cow Palace representatives if the moisture level in the third foot sensor reaches field 9 capacity.
+If the third foot in any field reaches field capacity then irrigation shall be 10 promptly discontinued.
+11

-44. Defendants shall make available to Plaintiffs copies of all manure management documents created by the Dairy Facility, including but not limited to, field application summaries, third-party manure application summaries, regularly maintained moisture sensor data, soil sampling, manure sampling, handwritten field application logbooks, crop yield data, tissue sampling data, nutrient budgets, and nutrient planning and application documents generated by Defendants.
+12 45.
+Defendants shall make available to Plaintiffs copies of all manure 13 management documents created by the Dairy, including but not limited to, field 14 application summaries, third-party manure application summaries, soil sampling, 15 manure sampling, regularly maintained moisture sensor data, handwritten field 16 application logbooks, crop yield data, tissue sampling data, nutrient budgets, and 17 nutrient planning and application documents generated by Defendants.